 Instead, build content around the positive effects of practicing yoga, and wherever possible, use real-life examples from within your students and friends to illustrate these benefits.

-A common yoga marketing error a lot of studios make is that they offer too many choices.
+A common yoga marketing error that a lot of studios make is that they offer too many choices.

 For example, if your yoga studio is in a neighborhood that has a lot of older people, you’d be better off offering courses in a more relaxed form of yoga, such as yin yoga.
 However, if you’re in a younger neighborhood, power yoga, a derivative of ashtanga vinyasa yoga may be where the money is at.